 After docking by the English Channel on her way to Paris, Marlene Dietrich not only kept her trousers but chose to wear a suit, men’s coat, beret and sunglasses.
 At the train station, the chief of police was waiting.
 She got off the train, walked in his direction, grabbed his arm and left the dock with him by her side.
 No arresting was done, and the scene marked an important step for women’s rights and fashion!

 We are exploring the Future of Fashion and Mobility to discover what else the two disciplines have in common and how they shape what’s next.
-Please keep an eye on our articles and on the full content of The Future Fashion and Mobility Trend Report.
+Please keep an eye on our chapters and on the full content of The Future Fashion and Mobility Trend Report.
 If you would like to read the entire report now, please contact us via firstname.lastname@example.org

 Sharing is caring!